MicrosoftDocs/mixed-reality/world-locking-tools/Documentation/Concepts/Advanced/Architecture/FrozenWorldDLL.md

   * Edges between those anchors to signify which pairs of anchors are directly spatially related to each other.
 For example, two anchors next to each other in the same room should be connected by an edge; but two anchors separated by a wall shouldn't be.

   * The current most significant anchor among those you've added to the SPONGY snapshot.
 This is the anchor whose relation to the head is presumably (or likely) most accurately represented in the SPONGY snapshot.
-This information is used in various ways, e.g. as a starting point when walking though the anchor graph to gather supports (see next step) or when placing scene objects (see [Creating and tracking scene object attachment points](#creating-and-tracking-scene-object-attachment-points) below).
+This information is used in various ways, for example as a starting point when walking though the anchor graph to gather supports (see next step) or when placing scene objects (see [Creating and tracking scene object attachment points](#creating-and-tracking-scene-object-attachment-points) below).

 See [Accessing snapshots](#accessing-snapshots) below (also for an introduction on the different kinds of snapshots).